lsst-dm/dmtn-056/abstract-interfaces.rst

         :returns: a :py:class:`DatasetHandle` instance

-    .. py:method:: makeDataGraph(tag, expr, datasetTypes) -> DataGraph
+    .. py:method:: makeDataGraph(tag, expr, neededDatasetTypes, futureDatasetTypes) -> DataGraph

-        Evaluate a filter expression and a list of :ref:`DatasetTypes <DatasetType>` and return a :ref:`DataGraph`.
+        Evaluate a filter expression and lists of :ref:`DatasetTypes <DatasetType>` and return a :ref:`DataGraph`.

         :param str tag: a :ref:`CollectionTag <Collection>` indicating the :ref:`Collection` to search.

         :param str expr: an expression that limits the :ref:`DataUnits <DataUnit>` and (indirectly) the :ref:`Datasets <Dataset>` returned.

-        :param list[DatasetType] datasetTypes: the list of :ref:`DatasetTypes <DatasetType>` whose instances should be included in the graph.
+        :param list[DatasetType] neededDatasetTypes: the list of :ref:`DatasetTypes <DatasetType>` whose instances should be included in the graph and limit its extent.

+        :param list[DatasetType] futureDatasetTypes: the list of :ref:`DatasetTypes <DatasetType>` whose instances will be added to the graph later, which requires that their :ref:`DataUnit` types must be present in the graph.

         .. todo::